Itera/ada-django-kurs/__tasks__/optional/task2_duration/README.md

-# Task 1: Add new recipe attribute (duration)
+# Task 2: Add new recipe attribute (duration)

 Level of difficulty: **medium**.

-If you are in a hurry, wouldn't it be great to see how long time it takes to make each dish?
+If you are in a hurry, wouldn't it be great to see how long time it takes to cook each dish?
 In this task, we will add a new attribute to our recipe model: _duration_.

 The first thing you will have to do is to create a new field in our `Recipe` model.